deoostfrees/Gibki/README.md

 # Gibki

-An open source grid system based on Flexbox using container queries.
+An open source grid system based on Flexbox.
 [Open in CodePen](https://codepen.io/collection/pgogaZ).

 > [!NOTE]
-> This version (4.x.x) uses container queries.
-This has the advantage that grids can be nested and wrapped depending on the available container width.
-If you want to use media queries, use [version 3.1.0](https://github.com/deoostfrees/Gibki/tree/v3.1.0).
+> Gibki uses container queries by default.
+This allows grids to be nested and wrapped according to the available container width.
+To use media queries instead, set `$use-container-queries` to `false`.
+This will use media queries instead of container queries.

 ## Table of Contents